-The scythe has some of the highest bleed build-ups in the game, making it quite suitable for fighting enemies which are weak to bleed.
+The scythe has some of the highest bleed build-ups in the game, making it quite suitable for fighting enemies that are weak to bleed.
 The scythe also has innate armor penetration with a flat 40%.
-When discussing armor penetration, we can’t forget the weapon art for this scythe.
+When discussing armor penetration, I can’t forget the weapon art for this scythe.

 The weapon art is known as Neck Swipe.
 This takes the scythe and does a heavy slash towards the enemy at their neck.
 If the swipe connects with their neck, the bleed build build-up is increased, and the damage taken is increased with the armor penetration going upto 80%.
 The best part; the weapon art has Hyperarmor, not something all weapons can boast about.

-For a different yet the same style, we have dual katanas.
-Their skill floor is so low that your average joe could pick them up and start clearing out enemy hordes with these things.
+For a different yet the same style, I have dual katanas.
+Their skill floor is so low that your average Joe could pick them up and start clearing out enemy hordes with these things.
 However, the true fun is reaching the skill ceiling since a master of spacing will never get hit and always land a hit.